AlbumShuffler/Frontend/README.md

 The `id` and `secret` are given to you by Spotify after creating an integration using their [api](https://developer.spotify.com/).
 You will need to write the input file yourself.
 Its content and structure is described in [the data retriever repository](https://developer.spotify.com/).

-### Define sources
-Write an input file.
-See [this](https://github.com/AlbumShuffler/DataRetriever) for details.
-Put the file somewhere where it is accessible